 Almost all tile uses grout, whether it's ceramic, porcelain, stone or glass.
-Grout is a viscous liquid material that fills the gaps between tiles (called grout joints) and then hardens to complete the tough, water-resistant surface you expect from tile.
-Once you've gone through the often agonizing process of selecting just the right tile, the next step is choosing a grout.
-Fortunately, grout comes in only a few different types and nowhere near as many colors as tile.
+Tile grout is a viscous liquid material that fills the gaps between tiles (called grout joints) and then hardens to complete the tough, water-resistant surface you expect from tile.
+Once you've gone through the often agonizing process of selecting just the right wall or floor tile, the next step is choosing a grout.
+Fortunately, tile grout comes in only a few different types and nowhere near as many colors as tile.

-Standard grout is preferred by DIYers (and many tile professionals) because it is relatively inexpensive and easy to work with.
-The primary drawback to standard grout is that it is porous and susceptible to stains if it is not sealed after installation and every few years thereafter.
+Standard grouting is preferred by DIYers (and many tile professionals) because it is relatively inexpensive and easy to work with.
+The primary drawback to standard grout is that it is porous and susceptible to stains if a sealant is not added after installation and every few years thereafter.